-He was an instructor at the University of California, Berkeley Extension (Department of Business, Technology and Engineering), where he taught statistical software (SPSS) and introductory statistics.
+He was also an instructor at the University of California, Berkeley Extension (Department of Business, Technology and Engineering), where he taught statistical software (SPSS) and introductory statistics.

 He is a sociologist who does pro bono work (teaching and consulting) for non-commercial organizations.